haydenwoodhead/burner.kiwi/README.md

 ## Contributors

+Thanks to:
-Thanks to @cdubz for adding SQLite3 support.
+* cdubz for adding SQLite3 support
+* lopezator for switching to go modules

 ## License